-Rain Event – 4.67 inched of rain fell on the Zoo last Tuesday night/Wednesday morning, causing flooding throughout the Ego and Sea Lion construction sites.
-The worst flooding occurred in the grizzly life support room, submerging near all of the LSS equipment.
+Rain Event – 4.67 inched of rain fell on the Zoo last Tuesday night/Wednesday morning, causing flooding throughout the EGO and Sea Lion construction sites.
+The worst flooding occurred in the grizzly bear life support room, submerging nearly all of the LSS equipment.
 Approximately $40,000 in damage resulted, mainly to several pumps.

 Destination Riverbanks Capital Campaign

-Krantz reported that he and members of the Society’ board of directors are still meeting with perspective donors to the Destination Riverbanks capital campaign.
+Krantz reported that he and members of the Riverbanks Society board of directors are still meeting with prospective donors to the Destination Riverbanks capital campaign.

 Chief Operating Officer’s Report